MarcusMcKenzie/BAVI/README.md

 # BAVI

 BAVI is a bow and arrow attachment that allows the visually impaired to participate in archery.
 BAVI uses OpenCV to detect the target, a lidar to detect the distance of the target and bluetooth earphones to provide audio feedback to the user.
-Partnered with the National Braille Press to allow the
+The National Braille Press was thoroughly involved in the development of the attachment by allowing us to collaborate with their members.
+The NBP now has the design and allows the visually impaired to recreationally compete with each other at events.

 ## Getting Started